mesonbuild/meson/docs/markdown/Compiler-properties.md

 ```

 *Note*: some compilers silently swallow command line arguments they do
 not understand.
-Thus this test can not be made 100% reliable.
+Thus this test cannot be made 100% reliable.